 - Patricia Tutko

-The Historic Preservation Commission meets on an as needed basis.
+The Historic Preservation Commission meets on the third Wednesday of the month.
 There shall be a minimum of 4 meetings per year.